mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 - Fixed plot bins not working on data with numeric X-axis.
 - Fixed a bug with autoscaling of colorfill plots from within the figure options.
 - Fixed an issue to plot negative values with logarithm scaling in slice view.
+- Workbench will no longer hang if an algorithm was running when workbench was closed.

 :ref:`Release 6.3.0 <v6.3.0>`